sparkfun/SparkFun_MAX1704x_Fuel_Gauge_Arduino_Library/README.md

 This Arduino library provides support for both devices.

+## Thanks

+Parts of this library were based on / inspired by [Daniel Porrey's max1704x library](https://github.com/porrey/max1704x).
+Thank you Daniel.

 ## Repository Contents

 - **/examples** - Example sketches for the library (.ino).
 Run these from the Arduino IDE.